FudanDISC/SocioVerse/user_pool/user_pool_readme.md

 Notice: user pool for the president election prediction is too large to upload directly to this repo.
 We release the full sample pools on HuggingFace Dataset.

-### User Pool
-We release the whole user pool from X on HuggingFace, which contains over 1,000,000 real-world user knowledge.

 HF Dataset: [Download Link](https://huggingface.co/datasets/Lishi0905/SimulateAnything)